polkachu/polkadot-validator/README.md

 While the official setup is very comprehensive, it can be overwhelming for "small" validators (myself included) who do not care much about using Terraform on the infrastructure layer.
 I took the Ansible part of the script and updated it:

-1. The setup is more opinionated, thus the script is simplier by avoid many "if" statements.
+1. The setup is more opinionated, thus the script is simplier by avoiding many "if" statements.
+It is tailored for Ubuntu only, but you should be able to get it working on other Linux distribution with some revisions.
-2. It is especially more opinionated about node monitoring by recommending Node Exporter, Processor Exporter, and Promtail (for centralized log monitoring).
+2. It is more opinionated about node monitoring by recommending Node Exporter, Processor Exporter, and Promtail (for centralized log monitoring).
 I also have a companion Ansible script (https://github.com/polkachu/server-monitoring) that installs Prometheus, Grafana and Loki to set up such a centralized monitoring server.
 This setup will make your life easier if you eventually move from a "small" validator to running a cluster of Polkadot/Kusama nodes.
 3. The setup assumes that you will start from an archived node snapshot provided by https://polkashots.io.
 It is much simpler and less error-prone than Rust compiling.
 Highly recommended.
 In fact, we at Polkachu is currently planning to offer such archived node snapshots to provide redundency to the community.
 4. Since it has happened twice already, I have included a configuration to help you roll back to version `0.8.30` in the `group_vars/polkadot.yml` file.